 Phi Theta Kappa International Honor Society (Alpha Sigma Rho Chapter) - Phi Theta Kappa, the honor society for two-year colleges, is foremost a recognition of academic achievement.
 The local chapter also provides members with many opportunities for scholarship, leadership, service and fellowship as an active club on campus.
 Membership can be beneficial in terms of a variety of scholarships, at the two-year school as well as future four-year colleges.
-Currently enrolled students are invited to join when they have completed at least 12 hours of associate degree coursework at RACC with a grade-point average of 3.60 or higher.
+Currently enrolled students are invited to join when they have completed at least twelve hours of associate degree coursework at RACC with a grade-point average of 3.60 or higher.

 Contact: Dr. Donna Singleton, 610-372-4721 ext.
 5096.

 Student Government Association - The Student Government Association (SGA) of Reading Area Community College consists of a diverse group of students who are the voice of the student body.
 SGA works hard to ensure that your concerns and interests about campus life are met.
 Advocacy and campus life improvement are the main focus of SGA.
 They also sponsor the majority of events on campus including picnics, bingos, roller skating parties, RACC Idols, Celebration of the Arts, Coffeehouse Series and so much more.
-All students with a minimum grade-point average of 2.0 are eligible to petition to become a senator of SGA after attending three consecutive meetings by completing a petition signed by twenty (20) currently enrolled RACC students and obtaining a letter of recommendation from staff or faculty at RACC.
-All students, staff and faculty are welcome to attend an SGA meeting and voice their concerns or suggestions.
+All students with a minimum GPA of 2.0 are eligible to petition to become a senator of SGA after attending three consecutive meetings; completing a petition signed by twenty (20) currently enrolled RACC students; and obtaining a letter of recommendation from staff or faculty at RACC.
+All students, staff, and faculty are welcome to attend an SGA meeting and voice their concerns or suggestions.
 Only members of SGA will be able to vote on the issues raised.
-In 2005, SGA started its signature "Discount Card Program" by teaming up with local businesses to provide discounts to RACC students, staff and faculty.
-Check out the SGA page for a current list of participating business.
+In 2005-06, SGA started its signature program "Discount Card Program" by teaming up with local businesses to provide discounts to RACC students, staff, and faculty.
+Check out the SGA page for current participating businesses as the program grows.
 Get your discount card from any SGA member in SUB 112.

 Contact: Sue Gelsinger, 610-236-3943